South Korea – Changes in Income Tax Rates, Tax Residency Conditions, and More

 The second top income tax rate of 40 percent (44 percent including local income tax) is to be applied to tax bases in excess of KRW 300 million and up to KRW 500 million.
 This step is intended to improve income redistribution in the country by imposing higher taxation on those with higher incomes.

 Until 2017, the highest marginal income tax rate was 40 percent (44 percent including local income tax) which was applicable to tax bases in excess of KRW 500 million.
 The second highest marginal income tax rate was 38 percent (41.8 percent including local income tax) which was applicable to tax bases in excess of KRW 150 million and up to KRW 500 million.
-(For prior coverage of changes to the rates, see GMS Flash Alert 2017-006, 12 January 2017.)

 In addition, the conditions that apply to South Korean companies that must comply with the rules are being extended since the government wishes to exercise greater fiscal control over expatriates subject to tax in the country.
 The conditions are: